 I’ll preach about deliverable-based work until the cows come home, but I’m no stranger to hourly time tracking.
 As discussed, time isn’t the thing to focus on.
 But still, you need to track time to some degree.

 Harvest is an example of a tool that balances the paperwork with the value well.
+I’ve also used Toggl, HubStaff, and multiple others.
 The tool you use doesn’t matter much, so long as it is low-effort to use and produces low-effort reporting you can use with your manager or client.

 This is generally more helpful in consulting or one-off arrangements where the project is poorly defined and hourly tracking is needed to keep maximum flexibility.
 Hopefully, you’re not in this position when doing app development work.
 But it’s certainly useful if you need to be able to charge a client at the end of a short engagement for a collection of hourly tasks.